layilin/SP23-33852/_texts/sc-page126.md

 - YET vain thy presence, vain thy favouring nod;
 - Unless once more the muses, that erewhile
 - Upheld me fainting in my past career, [20]
-- Through Caribbe's cane-isles; kind condenscend
+- Through Caribbe's cane-isles; kind condescend
-- To guide my footsteps, though parch'd Libya's wilds;
+- To guide my footsteps, through parch'd Libya's wilds;
 - And bind my sun-burnt brow with other bays,
 - Than ever deck'd the Sylvan bard before.

-- SAY, will my Melvil, from the public care,
+- SAY, will my Melvil, from the public care, [25]
 - Withdraw one moment, to the muses shrine?
-[25]
 - Who smit with thy fair fame, industrious cull
-- An Indian wreath to minle with thy bays,
+- An Indian wreath to mingle with thy bays,
 - And deck the hero, and the scholar's brow!
-- Wilt thoug, whose mildness smooths the face of war, [30]
+- Wilt thou, whose mildness smooths the face of war, [30]
 - Who round the victor-blade the myrtle twin'st,
 - And mak'st subjection loyal and sincere;
 - O wilt thou gracious hear the unartful strain,